Pope in Sarajevo, urges lasting ethnic and religious peace

 SARAJEVO Pope Francis urged Bosnians on Saturday to seek lasting ethnic and religious harmony to heal the deep, lingering wounds of the 1992-1995 war that devastated the former Yugoslav republic.

-"The cry of God's people goes up once again from this city...
-War never again," he said at a Mass for some 65,000 people at the stadium of the city that was once a symbol of ethnic and religious diversity in socialist Yugoslavia.
+"The cry of God's people goes up once again from this city, the cry of all men and women of good will: war never again," he said at a Mass for some 65,000 people at the stadium of the city that was once a symbol of ethnic and religious diversity in socialist Yugoslavia.

 This unwound in the war and Bosnia remains hamstrung by its legacy, divided along ethnic and religious lines.